taylrj/Study/PITCHME.md

     - The runtime layer defines a generic graph-based schema
     - Client applications who speak GraphQL can query that schema within its capabilities
     - The runtime layer will do the communication with the two different data services
-    - This is how GraphQL first isolates the clients from needing to communicate in multiple languages

 ---